Manfred Wong

-Manfred Wong (王文雋; Wong Man-Chun; born 5 June 1957, in Hong Kong) is a Hong Kong radio personality, film producer, screenwriter, film director and actor.
+Manfred Wong (王文雋; Wong Man-Chun; born 5 June 1957, in Hong Kong) is a Hong Kong filmmaker, critic, radio personality, and actor.
 He is best known for his involvement as a writer for the Young and Dangerous film series.
+He is also a founding member of the Hong Kong Film Critics Society and he currently posts his reviews on his YouTube channel Man's Talk.

 Biography

 Born in 1957 in Hong Kong, Wong had studied at St. Paul's Convent School.
 Thereafter, he majored in communications at Baptist College, but dropped out before completion and took up the post as a TV copywriter.
 In 1972, he worked as a writer for magazines and newspapers.
 In 1977, he became a scriptwriter at RTV and was involved in several drama series such as Reincarnated and Dragon Strike.
 He entered the film industry in 1979, working in the creative side of production.

 In 1995 he formed a partnership with director-cinematographer Andrew Lau and writer-producer-director Wong Jing to establish BoB and Partners Co.
 Ltd., the creative team most noted for its creation of the very successful Young and Dangerous which established box-office-record-breaking success.
 The 'BoB' stands for "Best of the Best."